 - 23.1 City seniority shall be understood to mean total time of service from the employee's date of hire or adjusted hire date, if any.
 City Seniority shall determine an employee's leave accrual, service awards, longevity payments, and pension service credit.
-An employee may have an adjusted hire date created based upon having in excess of eighty (80) hours unpaid leave of absence in any fiscal year or upon receiving credit for prior City employment under the terms of the General Employee Pension Plan. - 23.2 Classification Seniority shall be understood to mean the length of service in a specific job classification, as listed in Appendices B, C & D of this agreement. - 23.3 Appropriate Classification Seniority and City Seniority shall be factors considered when making promotions within Bargaining Unit job classes. - 23.4 City Seniority shall be a primary factor in shift and workday schedule assignments within the established workweek provided that staffing levels and the distribution of experienced personnel are met. - 23.5 City Seniority within job titles that have equivalent job responsibilities, skill requirements and minimum qualifications shall be used for all matters related to layoff and recall.
+An employee may have an adjusted hire date created based upon having in excess of eighty (80) hours unpaid leave of absence in any fiscal year or upon receiving credit for prior City employment under the terms of the General Employee Pension Plan. - 23.2 Classification Seniority shall be understood to mean the length of service in a specific job classification, as listed in Appendices B, C & D of this agreement. - 23.3 Appropriate Classification Seniority and City Seniority shall be factors considered when making promotions within Bargaining Unit job classes. - 23.4 Seniority shall be a primary factor in shift and workday schedule assignments within the established workweek provided that staffing levels and the distribution of experienced personnel are met; provided, however, that in the following positions classification seniority shall be the primary factor in shift and workday schedule assignments within the established workweek: (1) Solid Waste Supervisors; (2) Parking Supervisors: (3) ECS Supervisors; (4) Crime Scene Investigators; and (5) Community Service Officers. - 23.5 City Seniority within job titles that have equivalent job responsibilities, skill requirements and minimum qualifications shall be used for all matters related to layoff and recall.

 Veterans Preference - For the purposes of layoff and recall, but not for any other purpose, City seniority shall be augmented by one year (365 days) for those employees who qualify under Section 295.07, Florida Statutes, as amended, for preference in employment retention and by an incremental one year (365 days) for those employees who qualify as disabled veterans under Section 295.07, Florida Statutes, as amended.
 It is the responsibility of preference eligible employees to ensure that their personnel files properly reflect their status.

-- 23.6 Employees shall lose their Seniority as a result of the following: - A. Resignation. - B. Retirement. - C. Termination for disciplinary reasons. - D. Layoff exceeding twenty-four (24) months. - E. Failure to report, to the Human Resources Department, their intention of returning to work from laid-off status within ten (10) calendar days of receiving any recall notice sent pursuant to Article 23.8 A. - F. Failure to return from Military Leave within the time limits prescribed by law.
+23.6 Employees shall lose their Seniority as a result of the following:

+- A. Resignation.

+- B. Retirement.

+- C. Termination for disciplinary reasons.

+- D. Layoff exceeding twenty-four (24) months.

+- E. Failure to report, to the Human Resources Department, their intention of returning to work from laid-off status within ten (10) calendar days of receiving any recall notice sent pursuant to Article 23.8 A.

+- Failure to return from Military Leave within the time limits prescribed by law.

-23.7 Layoff Procedure
+- 23.7 Layoff Procedure

-A. Notification
+- A. Notification